With all the media attention that pit bull breeds get, I’m sure most of us would be pretty confident in identifying this dog immediately.

-We also have another favourite Pitbull Mix; the Pitsky.
-This is when a Pitbull is mated with a Husky (this can be an Alaskan Husky or a Siberian Husky).
+We also have another favorite pit bull mix; the pitsky.
+This is when a pit bull is mated with a husky (this can be an Alaskan husky or a Siberian husky).

 Here, we end up with a playful and affectionate mix of intelligence and cheekiness.

 These hybrids are best suited to busy households with an active lifestyle.
 As with any hybrid, they could retain characteristics from either parent.
 A bored Husky will dig, chew and howl; they are also master escape artists.

 If your pitsky is more husky like, you have to take these behaviors into consideration.
 Whilst not for the faint hearted, they are an affectionate and enthusiastic mix who will certainly keep you on your toes.

 To learn more about if the pitsky is the right dog for you, take a look at our full article and breed analysis.